Alabama election result seen as ‘miracle’ in a Europe horrified by Trump

 “Donald Trump chose to waste what little remains of his political capital on a man accused of being a sexual predator of teenage girls,” wrote Guardian U.S. columnist Richard Wolffe.

-“Due to the fact that the president was so involved in the [Alabama] election campaign – which he did not necessarily have to be – the result is also an indication of his declining popularity,” political scientist Philipp May told German public radio on Wednesday.
+“Due to the fact that the president was so involved in the (Alabama) election campaign – which he did not necessarily have to be – the result is also an indication of his declining popularity,” political scientist Philipp May told German public radio on Wednesday.

 Whereas most reactions here focused on the possible repercussions of Moore’s defeat on a national level, one sentence from Jones stood out: “I have always believed that the people of Alabama have more in common than divides us,” he said.